svlmani1973/bbbrecordinglist/README.md

 Points to note:

-Disable CORS in browser to work properly you can Moesif in chrome extension to disable cors for your URL
+Disable CORS in browser to work properly.
+You can use Moesif in chrome extension to disable cors for your URL